Jockey12/LLM-fine-tuner/README.md

 3. Acquire a base model:
    - Use a Hugging Face-compatible model you are licensed to use (for example a local or HF model repo).
    - Note: some models (e.g., Llama-family) require accepting model licenses on Hugging Face before download.

+4. Fine-tune and convert to GGUF, quantization etc..

 Data preparation
 ----------------